bt3gl/building_blog/content/intro_threat_intel.md

 from threat_intel.opendns import InvestigateApi
 ```

-To initialize the API wrapper you need the API key:
+To initialize the API wrapper, you need the API key:

 ```python
 investigate = InvestigateApi("<INVESTIGATE-API-KEY-HERE>")